hqpham98/c1023-code-solutions/javascript-local-storage/javascript-local-storage-quiz-notes.md

 - What data type can `localStorage` save in the browser?

+A Storage object

 - When does the `'beforeunload'` event fire on the `window` object?

+It's fired when the current window, contained document, and associated resources are about to be unloaded.
+The main use case for this event is to trigger a browser-generated confirmation dialog that asks users to conffirm if they really want to leave the page when they try to close or reload it, or navigate somewhere else.

 ## Notes